RobotML/RobotML-documentation/IntroductionToRobotML/index.rst

 1. **A modelling platform** based upon :term:`Papyrus` that allows its :term:`user` to represent Robotics systems and associated environments;
 2. **Generators** based upon :term:`Acceleo` and allowing to deploy the models composed thanks to the above part towards a list of targets.
-If the :term:`user` can use the generators proposed, it up to the :term:`developper` to create the plugin providing this capability.
+If the :term:`user` can use the generators proposed, it up to the :term:`developer` to create the plugin providing this capability.
 More details are provided following :ref:`RMLCG_I`;
 3. **Associated tools** that allow the :term:`user` to compile and execute the generated code thanks to the generators above.
 There are two types of targets:

    1. **Robotic middleware targets**: This type of targets allow the robotician to ignore the details of sensors and actuators focussing on the processing of information (such as decision taking).